AlboAlby00/personal-site/_pages/projects.md

 Our project competed in a robotics challenge, where we showcased the system's capabilities and achieved first place.

 ### Drone Controller using Reinforcement Learning
 I collaborated with a team of four to develop a robust software stack for an autonomous drone using ROS2.
-My primary focus was on the control system, where I implemented Reinforcement Learning (RL), specifically Proximal Policy Optimization (PPO).
+My primary focus was on the control system that was implemented using Reinforcement Learning, specifically using Proximal Policy Optimization (PPO) algorithm.
 **Download the full report:**
 [Drone Report]({{ '/assets/pdf/drone_report.pdf' | relative_url }})